River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 - No ToEntityArray / NativeArray lifetime to manage.
 - Writes through RefRW<T> (so there’s no “get struct copy → modify → SetComponentData” step).

-> Example using both Classic and Compact SystemAPI query in a real mod: [Magic Hearse](https://github.com/River-Mochi/MagicHearse/blob/main/Systems/FuneralDirectorSystem.cs#L26)<br>
+> **Example using both Classic and Compact** SystemAPI query in a mod: [Magic Hearse](https://github.com/River-Mochi/MagicHearse/blob/main/Systems/FuneralDirectorSystem.cs#L26)<br>
-> Normally, the mod only used one style; it was modified to be a working example for this guide.
+> Normally, this mod only had one style; it was modified to give a working RefRW example for the guide.

 ---